OWASP/SecureTea-Project/doc/en-US/user_guide.md

 4.  `sudo python monitor.py`
 5. Visit http://localhost:4200 to view your project, END-POINT is http://localhost:5000.

+Web UI requires ServerApp to be running.
+To run ServerApp,
+1. in SecureTea-Project, `cd ServerApp`
+2. `python3 run.py`
+This is the end-point for the Web UI

 #### Getting tokens
 In order to use the various communication medium you need to get yourself a verified token from the respective provider.
 -  [Getting Twitter tokens](#getting-twitter-tokens)